-4.1.9 Intentional Layouts
+3.1.2.3.9.
+Intentional Layouts

 The layout of the building is crucial in helping it achieve its purpose.
 To help the performance of athletes, floor plans must be intelligently planned out.
 A good layout may change from sport to sport.
-For example, sports where warm up happens on the same area they compete in will look different compared to when athletes need to warm up elsewhere.
+For example, sports where warm up happens in the same area they compete in will look different compared to when athletes need to warm up elsewhere.
 The interview participant voiced issues they had experienced when warm up areas were kept too far from areas of competition.
 Though this may allow better programming for other users of the building, it can potentially reduce the performance of the athlete.
 Survey results show that that there are differences in opinions between what proximities within the programming are most necessary.
 An example of an intentional layout is stacking a warm up area and a competition area vertically instead of placing the warm up area far away so that athletes have to travel lesser amounts between their warm up and competition.

-4.1.10 Intentional Use of Colors and Materials
+3.1.2.3.10.
+Intentional Use of Colors and Materials